bazhdarrzgar/30_Days_Of_Python/18_Day_Regular_expressions/18_regular_expressions.md

 ## Regular Expressions

-A regular expression or RegEx is a special text string that helps to find patterns in data.
-A RegEx can be used to check if some pattern exists in a different data type.
-To use RegEx in python first we should import the RegEx module which is called *re*.

 ### The *re* Module

-After importing the module we can use it to detect or find patterns.

 ```py
 import re
 ```

 ### Methods in *re* Module

-To find a pattern we use different set of *re* character sets that allows to search for a match in a string.

 * *re.match()*: searches only in the beginning of the first line of the string and returns matched objects if  found, else returns None.
 * *re.search*: Returns a match object if there is one anywhere in the string, including multiline strings.